Therapy is just one tool in your toolbox:

 Dharma Punx NYC – Josh Korda’s Meditation podcast.

 Josh Korda’s absolutely stellar mash-up of neuroscience, psychology and down-to-earth take on Buddhist meditation is hands down my most used “self help” resource.
-Browse the list pf episodes to listen to Josh expound on everything from how to ‘hack’ your neurotransmitters to using RAIN and acceptance meditations to process grief, loss and trauma.
-I fell in love with Josh’s teaching when I was searching for a meditation teacher that didn’t whisper or offer platitudes, and have kept listening for years because his take on mental health, meditation, AOD recovery and spiritual life is so grounded and smart.
+Browse the list of episodes to listen to Josh expound on everything from how to ‘hack’ your neurotransmitters to using RAIN and acceptance meditations to process grief, loss and trauma.
+I fell in love with Josh’s teaching when I was searching for a meditation teacher that didn’t whisper or offer platitudes, and have kept listening for years because his take on mental health, meditation, recovery and spiritual life is so grounded and smart.
 If there’s something in your life you’re wanting to take some time to explore, I really recommend having a browse and a listen.
 Accessible, entertaining and often profound, Josh also acknowledges the limits and dangers of traditional meditation when it comes to mental health and takes care to incorporate safe practices into his podcasts and guided meditation.

 This episode of The Blindboy Podcast